run-ai/docs/docs/developer/researcher-rest-api/overview.md

 To review API documentation:

-* Open the Run:AI user interface
+* Open the Run:ai user interface
 * Go to `Clusters`
 * Locate your cluster and browse to `https://<cluster-url>/researcher/api/docs`.
 * When using the `Authenticate` button, add `Bearer <ACCESS TOKEN>` (simply adding the access token will not work).